Sampling-based 3-D Line-of-Sight PWA Model Predictive Control for Autonomous Rendezvous and Docking with a Tumbling Target: Singularity free strategy

+The basic idea of the proposed strategy is to select the correct value from different singular values, according to the continuity of motion.
+Then design a mechanism to switch the mathematical expression both of the desired signal and the actual state without changing the physical position.
+Therefore, the actual state tracks along the direction of the desired state's movement continuously with crossing the singularities.

+As shown in the Algorithm \ref{alg1}, assuming that the motion of the tumbling target is continuous without continuous switching at the singularity.
+Consider the following cases: (i) the desired state reaches the singularity clockwise and the actual state tracks in a lag way; (ii) the desired state reaches the singularity clockwise and the actual state tracks in a leading way; (iii) the desired state reaches the singularity counterclockwise and the actual state tracks in a lag way; (iv) the desired state reaches the singularity counterclockwise and the actual state tracks in a leading way.

+For case 1, the motion of the desired state is described by $-\pi+\delta (t),\ \delta(t)>0$ once it reaches $\pi$, the actual state can be expressed by $\pi-\zeta(t),\ \zeta(t)>0$.
+According to the proposed strategy, the desired state is switched to $\pi+\delta (t)$ firstly (without changing the physical position) to ensure that the actual state still moves along the desired direction, until the actual signal reaches the singularity.
+Assume the actual state reaches the singularity at $t_1$, then the actual state is switched to $-\pi$, and the desired state is switched to $-\pi+\delta (t_1)$ to ensure that the tracking continues.

+In case 2, the actual state reaches the singularity but the desired state doesn't, firstly set the actual state to $-\pi$, assuming that the motion of the desired state is described by $\pi-\delta (t),\ \delta( t)>0$, then switch the desired state to $-\pi- \delta (t)$ to ensure that the actual state still moves along the desired direction, until the actual signal or the desired state reaches the singularity.
+The strategy in case 3 and case 4 are similar.

-It should be noted that the discrete state can't always reach the singular point precisely.
-Our method is to set a neighborhood field near the singular point, once the state reaches the neighborhood, we consider the state reaches the singular point approximatly.
-In this way, there exists inevitable error, our approach is to calculate the previous error in the final instant of the previous period and take it as the initial error of the new period.
+It should be noted that the discrete state can't always reach the singular point precisely for a discrete-time system.
+Our method is to set a neighborhood field near the singular point, once the state reaches the neighborhood, we consider the state reaches the singular point approximately.